JeffreyLeeLi/jeffreyleeli.github.io/_posts/2014-07-03-euler-001-multiples-of-3-and-5.md

 	4886589257957115052
 	go run main.go -n=10000000000  26.97s user 0.08s system 100% cpu 27.046 total

-See the last time?
+See the last one?
 Nearly half a minute!
+Unacceptable for ambitious us.

 What if the limit goes even higher?
-Unacceptable for us.

 We need a solution that is the best in constant time consuming.

 ## Solution 2

+### Some math

 We need some math from senior high: Series.
 With regularities in peculiar: